citp/privacy-policy-historical/t/th/the/thefoundry.co.uk.md

 ## The services and links of our website

-Our website does not enable our visitors to communicate with other visitors or to post information to be accessed by others.
+Our website does not enable our visitors to communicate with other visitors or to post information to be accessed by others, other than through participation in our forum pages.

 Where our website contains links to third party sites, The Foundry is not responsible for the privacy policies of those sites.